 The pair of Native Eyewear Toolah’s pulled back into my hair as I write this already made their way up Colorado’s Vail Mountain this morning for an early interval running session.
-The dark … Continue reading →
+The dark lenses of the sunglasses shielded my eyes … Continue reading →

 So let’s get one thing out into the open to start: the difference between the Julbo Explorer XL sunglasses and the regular Explorers is the frame size.
 Why does that matter?
 If you have a “hard to fit face,” you’ll … Continue reading →

 So, what gear made it into the backpacks of our gear reviewers after the holiday gift-giving surge?
 From traction gear to emergency gear, Snowshoe Magazine has a few recommendations from our reviewers and some readers.

 When the future looks bad, you can't see the way back home, I need help, please hold my hand!
 No!
 Better still, do this: get the nifty "best new friend" of you glasses or shades, Lens Jackets.
 All that may be wrong in your life is, simply, your lenses are dirty, scratched, pocked or chocked . . .
 Here's how to fix it:

 Polarized sunglasses make me think of the products marketed on popular infomercials throughout the years – Blue Blockers and HD Vision.
 Would I suggest using those for trail running and snowshoeing?
 Absolutely not!
 When out in the elements, protecting the eyes is highly important – essential is more like it.
 In my opinion, it's best to spend some coin on a pair of shades that will offer true polarized protection.
 Don't fall for some crappy product with the moniker, “as seen on TV.”
 I have adopted the Under Armour's Impulse Polarized Blue Mirror sunglasses as part of my everyday gear on the go and what I take when I'm on the trails.
 They sit close to the face and comfortably contour the curves of my oversized skull.